 Specializing in belcanto and Mozart repertoire, Mirco Palazzi made his debut with the Wexford Festival Opera.
 Since then, he has performed on the world’s greatest stages – Teatro alla Scala, Teatro Reggio in Turin, Covent Garden, Liceu in Barcelona, Gewandhaus in Leipzig, Dallas and Washington Operas, Suntory Hall in Tokyo, Tchaikovsky Conservatory in Moscow… – under the baton of conductors such as Rinaldo Alessandrini, Riccardo Chailly, Myung-Whun Chung, Diego Fasolis, Valery Gergiev, Christopher Hogwood and Antonio Pappano.
 Besides Figaro and Leporello, he is in great demand as a Rossinian tenor.
 He camped Assur de Semiramide not only in many opera houses (Royal Opera House, Marseille, Amsterdam, Bordeaux), but also under the microphones of the Opera Rara label in 2019, recording that won the International Opera Award.

-Argentinian tenor Francisco Brito made his debut in Pesaro under the baton of Alberto Zedda and established himself first and foremost in the Rossini repertoire.
-He performed in L’italiana in Algeri in Piacenza, Modena, Trieste, Venice, Verona and Madrid, ll viaggio a Reims in Zurich, Muscat and Pesaro, Zelmira, Il signor Bruschino and La donna del lago in Pesaro and Venice, Il barbiere di Siviglia in Wiesbaden, Erl, Venice, Palma de Mallorca and Verona, La scala di seta in Mannheim and Venice, La gazza ladra in Frankfurt and Bari, La Cenerentola in Dresden, Palermo, Bonn and Frankfurt, Otello in Naples, Matilde di Shabran at the Rossini Festival in Wildbad, Le Comte Ory in Toulon.
-He completed his repertoire with Don Pasquale in Darmstadt, Frankfurt and Moscow, Falstaff in Frankfurt, Ariodante in Dublin, I puritani in Stuttgart, Così fan tutte in Dubai, Carmina Burana in Bari, La Juive in Constance, Il castello di Kenilworth and Pietro il Grande at the Donizetti Festival in Bergamo.
-At the Opéra de Lausanne: Semiramide (2022).
+An Argentinian tenor, Francisco Brito made his debut in Pesaro under the baton of Alberto Zedda, and established himself above all as a Rossinian singer.
+He sang L’italiana in Algeri in Piacenza, Modena, Trieste, Venice, Verona and Madrid, ll viaggio a Reims in Zurich, Muscat and Pesaro, Zelmira, Il signor Bruschino and La donna del lago in Pesaro and Venice, Il barbiere di Siviglia in Wiesbaden, Erl, Venice, Palma de Mallorca and Verona, La scala di seta in Mannheim and Venice, La gazza ladra in Frankfurt and Bari, La Cenerentola in Dresden, Palermo, Bonn and Frankfurt, Otello in Naples, Matilde di Shabran at the Rossini Festival in Wildbad, Le Comte Ory in Toulon, Il turco in Italia at the Teatro Colón in Buenos Aires.
+He completes his repertoire with Don Pasquale in Darmstadt, Frankfurt and Moscow, Falstaff in Frankfurt, Ariodante in Dublin, I puritani in Stuttgart, Così fan tutte in Dubai, Carmina Burana in Bari, La Juive in Constance, Il castello di Kenilworth, Pietro il Grande at the Bergamo Donizetti Festival and Anna Bolena at the Manaus Festival.

 French-Italian mezzo-soprano Ornella Corvi entered the Academy of Monaco at a very young age, where she studied piano, double bass and opera singing.
 She continued her training in Fiesole and Florence, before entering the Haute École de Musique de Genève, where she obtained her Bachelor’s degree.
 She made her solo debut in 2016 at the Cité du Cinéma in Paris, under the baton of Nicola Piovani, performing the great classics of Italian cinema.
 In 2018, she is La Zelatrice in Suor Angelica at the Auditorium Rainier III alongside the Monte-Carlo Philharmonic Orchestra.
 She is regularly invited by the Erasmus Orchestra to perform excerpts from the title role of Carmen in Strasbourg, Florence and at the ancient theater of Agrigento in Sicily.
 The composer Dušan Bogdanovi’c entrusted her with the interpretation of Crow in Geneva and Aachen.
 In November 2021, she interprets the role of Kate Pinkerton in Madama Butterfly at the Opera of Saint-Etienne under the direction of Giuseppe Grazioli.